 Respondents were asked to reflect on their primary purpose of work and the types of work clustered around different activities.
-Respondents could select as many options as applied.

 Race and ethnic origin

 The measures that contribute to this are varied and we included a range in line with the government’s social mobility indicators.

 Over 80% of respondents attended a state-run school, selective and non-selective.
 11% attended fee paying schools, classed as independent or public schools.
 The remaining respondents attended school outside the UK.

 Additional measures of class and socio-economic status were also included, and among respondents:

 We also explored educational attainment.
 We acknowledge that we did not use the single most effective measure of class, which is: ‘At the age of 14, describe the sort of work the highest earner in your household did in their main job’.
 We will adopt this measure in future research.

 Religion and belief

 Other religions selected included Judaism, Hinduism, Buddhism, Jain, Sikhism and Spiritualism.